jlant/nwispy/README.md

 files either stored locally on a user's machine or *nwispy* can retrieve and process files from the web based on a user request file.
 Please see [General Instructions](#general-instructions) for details on how to use nwispy.

-For full code documentation and tutorial on how to use *nwispy*, please visit:
+For full code documentation and tutorial on how to use *nwispy*, please see [Code Documentation](#code-documentation) or use the following link:

 http://ky.water.usgs.gov/usgs/projects/jlant_program_code/nwispy/html/index.html